Aryasharma001/AyurBot/README.md

 ## Real-Life Applications

-MedBot is a versatile tool with applications in various domains:
+AyurBot is a versatile tool with applications in various domains:

 - **Patients:** Seek guidance on symptoms, treatments, and general health-related questions.